We are researching methods to expedite relief for families in South Africa through Humanitarian Visas.

 Applying for Asylum can be a lengthy process and for most individuals, preparing the evidence will be a costly exercise with no guarantee of success.

 Why try this on your own if there are better alternatives?

 We believe, individual applications are unlikely to succeed.

 Our mandate allow us to undertake group representation.

 After an audit by our humanitarian asylum attorneys, your application will be grouped with similar applicants by country of choice, severity of risk and economic circumstances, thereby dramatically improving a favourable ruling, by the hearing judge of the host country.

 In addition the costs can be divided between the members of the group and recovered over time.

 To participate and receive regular feedback on our Humanitarian Asylum program, please provide your contact information below:

-All information provided, is treated as confidential and only accessible to Board Members of the WCSTG Foundation.
+All information provided, is treated as confidential.